blocher/grace/public/wp-content/plugins/sg-cachepress/readme.txt

 * NGINX Direct Delivery for Site Tools

 = Version 5.3.9 =
-* Improved check for SG Servers
+* Improved check for SiteGround Servers

 = Version 5.3.8 =
 * Fixed a bug when Memcached fails to purge when new WordPress version requiring a database update is released
-* Added alert and check if you’re running SG Optimizer on a host different than SiteGround
+* Added alert and check if you’re running SiteGround Optimizer on a host different than SiteGround
 * Improved compatibility with WooCommerce
 * Improved conditional styles combination
 * Improved image optimization process